spodlecki/formtastic-js/README.md

 - `{as: 'boolean|checkbox|bool|check_box'}` - a checkbox.
 - `{as: 'string'}` - a text field.
 Default type for all inputs.
 - `{as: 'number'}` - a text field (just like string).
-* `{as: 'file'}` - a file field.
+- `{as: 'file'}` - a file field.
 * TODO: `{as: 'country'}` - a select menu of country names.
 Default for column types: name _"country"_
-* `{as: 'email'}` - a text field (just like string).
+- `{as: 'email'}` - a text field (just like string).
 Default for columns with name matching _"email"_.
 New in HTML5.
 Works on some mobile browsers already.
-* TODO: `{as: 'url'}` - a text field (just like string).
+- `{as: 'url'}` - a text field (just like string).
 Default for columns with name matching _"url"_.
 New in HTML5.
 Works on some mobile browsers already.
-* `{as: 'phone'}` - a text field (just like string).
+- `{as: 'phone'}` - a text field (just like string).
 Default for columns with name matching _"phone"_ or _"fax"_.
 New in HTML5.
-* TODO: `{as: 'search'}` - a text field (just like string).
-Default for columns with name matching @"search"@.
+- `{as: 'search'}` - a text field (just like string).
+Default for columns with name matching _"search"_.
 New in HTML5.
 Works on Safari.
 * `{as: 'hidden'}` - a hidden field.
 Creates a hidden field (added for compatibility).
 * TODO: `{as: 'range'}` - a slider field.
 * TODO: `{as: 'datalist'}` - a text field with a accompanying "datalist tag":https://developer.mozilla.org/en/docs/Web/HTML/Element/datalist which provides options for autocompletion

 ### Templating

-This setup, by default follows the original Formtastic Rails Gem.
-However, alot of people have been using the forked version, [formtastic-bootstrap3](https://github.com/nickl-/formtastic-bootstrap3).
-In order to be as dynamic as possible, the JS Port uses Underscore's Templating system `_.template()` to allow custom templates.
+By default follows the original Formtastic Rails Gem.
+However, alot of people use the forked version, [formtastic-bootstrap3](https://github.com/nickl-/formtastic-bootstrap3).
+This JS Port uses Underscore's Templating system `_.template()` to allow custom templates.

 #### Bootstrap 3